-- 4.5 knots, and sheeting in below that speed causes the boat to slip sideways rapidly into a leeward boat.
-A Martin 242 is no different, but has a lower stall speed due to the relative sizes of the keel and rudder). - 4.
-Rule #4: Stay between your competition and the next mark.
+4.5 knots, and sheeting in below that speed causes the boat to slip sideways rapidly into a leeward boat.
+A Martin 242 is no different, but has a lower stall speed due to the relative sizes of the keel and rudder).

+- 4. Rule #4: Stay between your competition and the next mark.
 If you get off to one side of them, even by 50 feet, it creates a passing lane for them to do an end run around you. - 5.
 Rule #5: Stay with the pack they're usually right, and unless you are absolutely convinced that you've seen something on one side of the course that they haven't, and can smoke everyone by going for it, you can't afford to lose the whole fleet by letting them get away from you. - 6.
 Rule #6: Stay near the Committee Boat in preparation for an upcoming start sequence.
-Many boats have wrecked their regattas by sailing far away from the line, particularly before the first race of each day, and then been unable to get back to the line in time when the Committee started the race sooner than expected or the wind dies down. - 7.
-Rule #7: Don't get rolled downwind, as it usually results in a freight-train of boats passing you, and gybing away after being rolled rarely works in that type of situation many, many boat lengths are lost.
+Many boats have wrecked their regattas by sailing far away from the line, particularly before the first race of each day, and then been unable to get back to the line in time when the Committee started the race sooner than expected or the wind dies down. - Rule #7: Don't get rolled downwind, as it usually results in a freight-train of boats passing you, and gybing away after being rolled rarely works in that type of situation - many, many boat lengths are lost.
 And most crew never designate anyone to look aft for puff cards the whole time on the downwind leg, to their great detriment. - 8.
-Rule #8: The crew and skipper have to decide in advance of the event if they are there to party or to win it makes a difference to overall performance.
+Rule #8: The crew and skipper have to decide in advance of the event if they are there to party or to win it makes a difference to overall performance (the 2016 M242 NA's was a disaster 2 of the crew drank heavily on the Thursday and Friday before the event and were seriously hung over on Day 1, and then had some more to drink on Day 2).
 Drinking lots of alcohol and staying up late each evening at a regatta generally impairs the average crew's performance on subsequent days.
-(This is 100% true in the author's case)
+(This is 100% true in the author's case) - 9.
+Rule #9: the skipper should always know what the course is before the start of each race and never delegate the responsibility (2016 M242 NA's case in point re race 1 (ran aground) and the 2nd to last race: we thought it was a triangle course but it was still a windward-leeward lost 2 boats due to that wrong call.